linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 03.09.2023 (announcement [Documents])
+- 📝 Exciting announcement: We're thrilled to share that our all-new document page is now live! 🎉🚀 Visit https://documents.linkspreed.com to explore a seamless experience for all your document needs. 📄✨ Have you checked it out yet?

+### 03.09.2023 (announcement [Documents])
 - 📚👥 Hey there!
 Need important templates and presentations?📎✨ We're constantly improving our landing page to make 'em available for download!
 Stay tuned for some exciting updates.
 What kind of documents are you currently searching for?
 Let us know! 👇 #documenttemplates #presentationdesign

 ### 02.09.2023 (announcement [Documents])